apache/comdev-site/source/contributors/mailing-lists.md

 * Meaningful subject lines
 * Inline vs top-posting
 * HTML and "rich text" messages
-* Clear languge, use of colloqualisms and metaphor, etc (writing for a diverse audience)
+* Clear language, use of colloquialisms and metaphor, etc. (writing for a diverse audience)

 ## Mailing list configuration